Diesel engines

 moving large loads at low speeds, so they're ideal for use in

-freight-hauling ships, trucks, and locomotives.
+freight-hauling ships, trucks, buses, and locomotives.
 Higher compression

 means the parts of a diesel engine have to withstand far greater